zhliau/fika-spt-server-docker/README.md

 If you want to migrate to this docker image with an existing SPT install:
 - Set your volume mount to your existing SPT server directory (the dir containing the SPT.Server.exe file)
 - If these existing server files were from a Windows installation, **delete** the `SPT.Server.exe` file to have the container use its own Linux-compiled binary
-- If you don't have Fika yet, you can provide a `INSTALL_FIKA` env var to tell the container to install the server mod for you
+- If you don't have Fika yet, you can set `FIKA_MODE=install` or `FIKA_MODE=auto-update` to tell the container to install the server mod for you
-- Run the container, optionally specify if you want the container to auto update the SPT server files or fika server mod via the `AUTO_UPDATE_SPT` and `AUTO_UPDATE_FIKA` env vars
+- Run the container, optionally specify if you want the container to auto update the SPT server files via the `AUTO_UPDATE_SPT` env var

 ## Updating SPT/Fika versions
 This image comes built with a copy of SPT Server, versioned by the image's version tag.